ericluwj/grunt-prerender/README.md

 ## The "prerender" task

 ### Overview
+You can read more about this tool at http://www.ericluwj.com/2015/11/17/seo-for-angularjs-on-s3.html.

 This tool allows you to prerender your SPA application and make it SEO-friendly for content marketing purposes, without the use of servers.
-This is very useful, especially when you place your client-side applications on infrastructure that does not support full web server features (e.g. AWS S3/Cloudfront).
+This is very useful, especially when you place your client-side applications on infrastructure that does not support full web server features (e.g. AWS S3/Cloudfront, Github Pages).
 You can use this tool to prerender your SPA application before uploading the generated snapshots onto the relevant infrastructure (e.g. AWS S3).

 So far, this tool provides the only way to make your SPA application (uploaded on AWS S3/Cloudfront) SEO-friendly.